 Over the last 70 years, the color, size, and connectivity of LEGO sets have undergone an unbelievable evolution — transforming from rectangular, colorful bricks into insane, thousand-piece replicas of everything from the Taj Mahal to Dominic Toretto's 1970s Dodge Charger from Fast & the Furious.

-And what better time than now to invest in a big set and spend the Easter weekend building yourself some wild LEGO treats?
-To get your journey started, below you'll find the biggest LEGO sets of all time, ranging in size from 4,163 pieces to 7,541 pieces.
+With LEGO having just unveiled its largest build ever, what better time than now to invest in a big set and spend the weekend building yourself some wild LEGO treats?
+To get your journey started, below you'll find the biggest LEGO sets of all time, ranging in size from 4,295 pieces to 9,036 pieces.

 Number of pieces: 7,541